Vadim2010/nes-Earthbound_Zero/README.md

 Contains files for creating a modified game image containing all the fixes described below.

+### mod_revive

+Contains files for creating a modified game image in which LifeUpCream is replaced with ReviveCream (does not restore health, only revives).
+Increased chances of Hypnosys, BrainCyclon, and Confuse triggering.

 ## Getting Started

 Install [Git](https://git-scm.com/download/win) and run the command to copy the repository to the folder `C:\Earthbound_Zero`: